SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/getting_started/install_drivers.pt-br.md

 Selenium Manager helps you to get a working environment to run Selenium out of the box.
 Beta 1 of Selenium Manager will configure the drivers for Chrome, Firefox, and Edge if they are not found on the `PATH`.
-In addition, in .NET it is limited to Windows only.
-Future releases of Selenium Manager will support macOS and Linux for .NET, and eventually download browsers if necessary.

-Selenium Manager is shipped as part of Selenium 4.6, and it will be used when no driver is found for Chrome, Firefox, or Edge.
 No extra configuration is needed.
+Future releases of Selenium Manager will eventually even download browsers if necessary.

 Read more at the blog announcement for Selenium Manager (link here).